billguastalla/visualisations/README.md

 Emphasis is placed on the interaction between 3D graphics and real-time audio, and visualisations are able to respond to real-time audio from a microphone.
 Individual visualisations can be encoded and written to file to mpg video files within the application.

+## Disclaimer

+This is a personal project for implementing audio-visual ideas.
+The development process, when it happens, is fast and loose: unlike for projects that are built as part of a team and relied on by a user base, here it is a secondary priority to organise the source in the interest of clarity, stability, speed and security.

 ## Running

 Installers for releases are made available for Windows 10 x64,